ArcticSnow/TopoPyScale/JOSS/paper.md

 # Working examples

 The repository [TopoPyScale_examples](https://github.com/ArcticSnow/TopoPyScale_examples) provides applications of TopoPyScale to three independent regions:

 - The site of [Finse](https://www.mn.uio.no/geo/english/research/groups/latice/infrastructure/) in Southern Norway.
 Located at 1200m above sea level, Finse is equipped with a wide range of instrumentation for atmospheric and hydrological studies since 2016.
-In this example *TopoPyScale* is run for the weather station location
+In this example *TopoPyScale* is run for the weather station location.
 - The mountain range of Retezat in the Romanian Carpathian mountains.
-This is an example for applying the *TopoSUB* subroutine for spatialized downscaling
+This is an example for applying the *TopoSUB* subroutine for spatialized downscaling.
 - The area of Davos, Switzerland, specifically selected for studies on snow distribution and avalanches.
-This example shows how *TopoPyScale* can be combined within the same workflow to FSM
+This example shows how *TopoPyScale* can be combined within the same workflow to FSM.

 # Acknowledgements